abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Qdrant-on Axion/architecture.md

 # Chatbot Architecture Using Qdrant

+In this section, you explore the architecture behind the chatbot retrieval system built using Qdrant on Google Axion Arm-based infrastructure.

+This architecture demonstrates how modern AI systems perform **semantic similarity search** to retrieve relevant information from stored knowledge.

+Unlike traditional keyword search systems, vector databases allow applications to retrieve information based on **semantic meaning and contextual similarity**.

+## System architecture

-This example demonstrates how a chatbot retrieves knowledge using vector similarity search.
+The chatbot system retrieves relevant information through vector embeddings and similarity search.

-## System Architecture

 ```text
 User Question